 In making mathematical models, physicists often remove real-world details that have little influence over the final results for simplifications.
-In flight-dynamics, it is often perfectly adequate to assume Earth is flat & non-rotating, even if the aircraft is flying over spherical & rotating Earth.
+In flight-dynamics, it is often perfectly adequate to assume Earth is flat & non-rotating, even if the final aircraft will be flying over spherical & rotating Earth.

-Some flat-Earthers claimed to have exposed ‘a secret document’ from NASA saying that Earth is flat & non-rotating.
-They are wrong.
-The document is simply a derivation of a flight dynamics problem, assuming flat and non-rotating Earth, which is a common assumption made to simplify flight models.
+Flat-Earthers claimed to have exposed ‘a secret document’ from NASA, saying that Earth is flat & non-rotating.
+In reality, the document is simply a derivation of a flight dynamics problem, assuming flat and non-rotating Earth, which is a common assumption made to simplify flight models.
 It does not imply the Earth is flat and non-rotating.

-Practically all problems in physics involve some simplification.
-As an example, a thrown ball is affected by many factors, including air resistance, Earth’s curvature, wind speed and direction, Earth’s rotation, Earth’s motion around the sun, the sun’s orbit around the galaxy, etc. If we want to calculate the path taken by the ball, a lot of these things can be ignored, and the results will still be practically correct.
+Solving all problems in physics involves some simplification.
+As an example, a thrown ball is affected by many factors, including air resistance, Earth’s curvature, wind speed and direction, Earth’s rotation, Earth’s motion around the sun, the sun’s orbit around the galaxy, etc. If we want to calculate the path taken by the ball, a lot of these things can be left out, and the results will still be practically correct.

-Flat-Earthers fished for the keyword “flat earth” over NASA’s website and cherry-picked documents where it can be presented as if they say the Earth is flat.
-In reality, there are many documents there containing the keyword “spherical earth,” too.
+Flat-Earthers fished for the keyword “flat earth” over NASA’s website and cherry-picked the documents where it can be presented as if NASA tells us the Earth is flat.
+In reality, they have many more documents containing the keyword “spherical earth,” too.
 But flat-Earthers are not as interested.

 - Derivation and Definition of a Linear Aircraft Model – NASA

 - Why does NASA need an aircraft model flying over a flat and nonrotating earth? – Physics StackExchange

 - Tensor Flight Dynamics – Peter Zipfel

 - Flight Dynamics Principles – Michael V. Cook

 - Overview of Flight Dynamics – Dr. Radhakant Padhi